 This information is disclosed for the purposes of Rule 26

-A description of its business and where it is an investing company, its investing strategy St James House is a diversified company delivering best in class products focused on lotteries and e-commerce.
-Each of our divisions enjoys long standing relationships with blue chip clients including household names and leading charities.
-St James House will continue to deliver or acquire new products and businesses, with a particular focus on gaming and lotteries and payment processing, underpinned by a solid asset base.
+Tintra is a diversified company delivering best in class products focused e-commerce and lottery administration.
+It will continue to deliver or acquire new products and businesses, with a particular focus on payment processing, underpinned by a solid asset base.

-Online purchases are the life blood of almost every consumer facing company in the developed world.
-St James House group have a range of products that suit all merchant’s needs, working within both regulated frameworks and in regions where regulation is scant.
+Online purchases are the lifeblood of almost every consumer facing company in the developed world.
+Tintra PLC has a range of products that suit all merchant’s needs, working within both regulated frameworks and in regions where regulation is scant.

 Statement of Compliance with the QCA Corporate Governance Code

 The Board seeks to follow best practice in corporate governance to the extent appropriate to the Company’s size, nature and stage of development and in accordance with the regulatory framework that applies to AIM companies.
 Starting 28 September 2018 all AIM companies are required to comply with a recognised corporate governance code.
-St James House Plc has adopted the Quoted Companies Alliance (“QCA”) Corporate Governance Code which was published in April 2018 for this purpose.
+Tintra PLC has adopted the Quoted Companies Alliance (“QCA”) Corporate Governance Code which was published in April 2018 for this purpose.

 The QCA Code identifies ten principles to be followed in order for companies to deliver growth in long term shareholder value.
-Details of how St James House plc addresses key governance principles as defined in the QCA code are set out below.
+Details of how Tintra PLC addresses key governance principles as defined in the QCA code are set out below.

 The Board and its Committees